How to Keep Your Deer Here and Up Your Game

 DEER ARE LAZY

-Deer by nature, are lazy.
+Deer, by nature, are lazy.
 Make trails for them.
-Even in your old dirty shoes... just scuff up a nice trail right under your tree stand from tree line to tree line.
+Even in your old dirty shoes... scuff up a nice trail right under your tree stand from tree line to tree line.
 They much rather take the easy route, and after a few hours, your scent has faded to a non-danger level for them.
 We have made tons of trails this way in tight spots and just used the zero-turn mower in others to keep them moving through the property.
 Your sent doesn't linger long in the woods.
-We have filled up feeders after a sweaty day of fieldwork, and deer, including big bucks, are captured on the game camera sometimes, only 40 minutes after we have left.
+We have filled up feeders after a sweaty day of fieldwork, and deer, including big bucks, are sometimes captured on the game camera only 40 minutes after we have left.
 So remember that when you think your cover is blown.
 Wait.
 Time in the woods is wholesome.
 You have nothing to lose.
-You are still gaining peace of mind while waiting on that deer and a second chance.
+You still gain peace of mind while waiting for that deer and a second chance.

 SHORT GRASS IS BETTER

-Mineral is necessary for hydration, especially on a diet with elevated grain levels.
-Wild animals can dig for natural deposits in the soil, but again... deer are lazy and would rather visit a salt block.
+Minerals are necessary for hydration, especially on a diet with elevated grain levels.
+Wild animals can dig for natural soil deposits, but deer are lazy and would rather visit a salt block.
 We have always had great success using regular $8.00 brown mineral blocks that the local feed stores sell for cows.
 They won't get much use most of the year, but the deer know they are there.
 Spring is when they use them the most.
 Does need the mineral to hydrate appropriately to make milk for fawns.
 It will keep them coming around even when fresh sweet spring foliage is abundant everywhere.

 FOOD PLOTS CAN BE EASY

-If you have at least one arm and a lawnmower, you can put in a food plot.
-On low cut, grassy areas or bare ground, pink or red clover seed broadcast-spreads easily by hand or with a regular push lawn seeder.
-Clover can grow in some areas where grass can't.
+You can put in a food plot if you have at least one arm and a lawnmower.
+On low-cut, grassy areas or bare ground, pink or red clover seed broadcast spreads easily by hand or with a regular push lawn seeder.
+Clover can grow in areas where grass can't, as it is shade and tolerant of depleted soil.
 The roots help adjust nitrogen in the soil making the soil healthier for all future plants.
 Clover grows great in shady and or damp areas, so it is ideal for pasture edges.
 When seeded heavily, it can quickly choke out less desirable grasses.
 As the deer consume the sweet flowers, they continue to spread the seed for you.
 Even a small patch can be enough of an encouragement to get deer to visit or stay for a while if passing through regularly.
-The local feed stores or co-ops can get you a 50-pound sack of nitrogen coated red clover seed (called red but is pink) for around $80.00, it is enough for seven to ten acres.
+The local feed stores or co-ops can get you a 50-pound sack of nitrogen-coated red clover seed (called red but is pink) for around $120.00.
+It is enough for seven to ten acres.
 The nitrogen coat helps the seed germinate and set when it is broadcast spread by hand or seeder.
 Feed stores cost only a fraction of what they charge for food-plot seed in commercial outfitter stores.
-Be sure to put your seed down on the last snow or two of the year if you are planting on bald spots or bare soil to beat out competing grass, otherwise, before spring or fall rains.
-Go back and re-seed thin areas as needed to keep your carpet thick and watch it spread all over your property.
+Be sure to put your seed down on the last snow or two of the year if you are planting on bald spots or bare soil to beat out competing grass; otherwise, before spring or fall rains.
+Go back and re-seed thin areas as needed to keep your carpet thick, and watch it spread over your property.

 KIDDIE POOLS ARE A SAFETY NET

-Deer need to drink daily, more so in spring when they are using the salt blocks and floodwaters dirty the sources that make approaching some waters dangerous.
+Deer need to drink daily, more so in spring when they use salt blocks and floodwaters dirty the sources that make approaching some waters dangerous.
 Predators often set ambushes along creeks and ponds.
-Kiddie pools out in the open, even near natural water sources, fill with rainwater giving deer the option of not visiting predator hunted or dangerous areas as long as they hold water.
-Open spaces also provide for clean getaways.
+Kiddie pools out in the open, even near natural water sources, fill with rainwater, allowing deer to avoid predator-hunted or dangerous areas as long as they hold water.
+Open spaces also provide clean getaways.
 These pools also provide for other wildlife, including turkeys.
 Place a few heavy rocks or cinderblocks in the bottom to help small critters escape and keep the wind from taking the pool.
 They last for years without kids jumping in them.
 Don't fret about growing mosquitos.
-Unlike city settings, woodland environments are usually filled with habitat for dragonflies that feed on them and other small pests.
+Unlike city settings, woodland environments are usually filled with habitats for dragonflies that feed on them and other bugs and birds.

 FOOD BLOCKS, SUGAR BLOCKS, AND GRAVITY FEEDERS DON'T WORK

 Food blocks, dumped sugar feeds, and drop feeders enable deer to feed nocturnally.
-This is why you see so many of those awesome game camera photos at night.
+This is why you see so many awesome game camera photos at night.
 Lure them out into daytime habits with sprinkle feeders.
 If you are still concerned about them scaring off big bucks, set them for the late afternoon and hunt in the evening.
-Goat protein-blocks make for great raccoon food, but the deer here never touch them.
+Goat protein blocks make great raccoon food, but the deer here never touch them.